harness-community/cd-pipeline-sample/docs/clusters/AzureKubernetesCluster.md

 - Select an Azure Subscription.

-- Select or create an Azure Resource group.
+- Select or create an Azure Resource Group.

 #### Cluster Details: